CraigDevJohnson/terraform-aws-minecraft/NOTES.md

 ## Add any logic/reasoning to this file including cost/performance decisions or just notes relevant to explaining components
 ## Last Copilot Prompt:
-Please review and validate #file:ami.tf.
+Please review and validate #file:backup.tf.
 Make sure nothing is duplicated as well as ensure it is following standards and isn't missing anything.
 Remove anything that might be leftover from during the code-split and ensure relevant comments are in place.
 ## General Instructions

 1. Always format your Terraform code: